 Clown started off as a fake trailer from Jon Watts (Spiderman: Homecoming) advertising Eli Roth as its ‘Director’ and the rest kind of falls into place from there.
 Roth came on to executive produce and Watts co-wrote and directed.
 There are some interesting ideas buried in Clown, but they’re overshadowed by the fact that it is not humanly possible to take this movie seriously.

 There’s a scene about halfway through the movie where main character Kent is almost full-blown clown demon.
 He decides to try blowing his own brains out (because who really wants to turn into a clown demon); the attempt unsuccessful other than a hilarious surprise splattering of rainbow-colored goop all over the walls.

-That was the moment when Clown became watchable, if only in a purely guilty-pleasure type way — it revealed itself as the true B-horror movie that it is, and wasn’t shy to wear it proudly on its’ sleeve.
+That was the moment when Clown became watchable, if only in a purely guilty-pleasure type way.
+It revealed itself as the true B-horror movie that it is, and wasn’t shy to embrace it.

-Stormare played the Russian cosmonaut who enjoyed yelling Russian Space Station over and over again — he was really passionate about that space station.
+Stormare played the Russian cosmonaut who enjoyed yelling Russian Space Station over and over again.
+He was really passionate about that space station.
 Karlsonn previously knew of the costumes’ existence as he was the last one to wear it.
-He explains to Kent—as he has him tied down on a table prepared to chop his head off—the costume is the skin and hair of a demon, and the only way to stop his transformation is to be decapitated.
+He explains to Kent—as he has him tied down on a table prepared to chop his head off—that the costume is the skin and hair of a demon, and the only way to stop his transformation is to be decapitated.
 As you can imagine, Kent is not fond of this news.